Antibiotic-resistant ‘super’ gonorrhea. How worried should we be? Here are the facts…

 No, these people aren’t locked up in quarantine somewhere.
 “They’ve been treated, and they’re fine,” says Fairley.
 “There are still other options for treating antibiotic-resistant strains.
 What usually happens is that we develop a complex strategy of ‘recycling’ older antibiotics.”

 Are we headed for a situation where gonorrhea can’t be treated anymore?

 “It’s unlikely that gonorrhea will become resistant to every antibiotic on the planet.”
 Fairley says.
 “What will probably happen is that it will become much more complicated to treat.
 Special tests will be required to tell which drugs will work and which ones won’t in each case.”

 “What we need to remember is that there was a time before antibiotic treatment.
 People generally didn’t die from gonorrhea back then.
 Infections in the throat and urethra will usually resolve in about three months, and in the rectum within about twelve months.
 It can be a very unpleasant infection, and it can lead to serious complications.”

 The absolute very worst-case scenario for gonorrhea is not fun for anyone, but people wouldn’t be dropping dead in the street either.
 If there were literally no treatment options available (again, it’s unlikely), we’d be back in the 1920s.
 Gonorrhea would be much more common, and because it’s untreated, it could lead to infertility and infection of the blood and joints – and the longer you have it, the more opportunities it has to spread.

-Are there other antibiotics in the pipeline?
+Are there any super gonorrhea antibiotics in the pipeline?

 Yes, but not many yet.
 The WHO is working with researchers to develop three new antibiotics to treat gonorrhea.
 “There’s general agreement that research needs to be done more quickly,” Fairley says.
 “And antibiotics aren’t the only option we’re looking at.”